-When COVID-19 reached the United States, the senior care industry was struggling to compensate for the “1.2 million unfilled positions every month”, according to Argentum 2020 Workforce Trends report.
+When COVID-19 reached the United States, the senior care industry was already struggling to compensate for “1.2 million unfilled positions every month,” according to Argentum 2020 Workforce Trends report.

-However, when multiple skilled nursing facilities were required to accept COVID-19 patients from hospitals, the demand on their workforce management infrastructure intensified immediately.
+The demand on their workforce management infrastructure rapidly intensified when multiple governors required skilled nursing facilities accept COVID-19 patients from hospitals.
 Operators had little chance to adapt.
-And, unfortunately, many facilities lacked the personal protective equipment (PPE) needed to protect employees caring for COVID-19 patients and the workforce management resources needed to manage the crisis.
+And, unfortunately, many facilities lacked the personal protective equipment (PPE) needed to protect employees as well as the workforce management resources needed to manage the crisis.

 “Many patients with COVID-19 will need post-acute care to recuperate from their infection.
 However, post-acute care facilities currently lack the capacity and capability to safely treat patients with COVID-19 as they transition from the hospital to other care settings or to their homes,” said David C. Grabowski, PhD, Department of Health Care Policy, Harvard Medical School.

 Knowing this, operators should seize the moment now and adjust their entire staffing process, starting with the time clocks that grant employee access and track attendance to employee scheduling and compliance tracking.
 Doing so will help them better navigate pandemics and institutionalize safer practices as well as support resident and employee needs.

 Staffing challenges in the Pandemic